 As they are not suitable for large velocity due to sharp corners, box covers can also provide in many numbers.

 It is similar to the pipe culvert but it is an artificial floor that is provided below the arch.

 It is used for narrow passages, artificial flooring and the arch curvert is also made of concrete.

-Steel arch bridges are also available but are very expensive.
+Steel arch bridges are also easily available but are very expensive.

 Bridge culverts are provided over canals, rivers and road bridges for vehicle movement.

-For this, a foundation is laid below the surface of the ground; a sequence of the culvert and the pavement surface is laid on top of series of culverts.
+For this, a foundation is laid below the surface of the ground; a sequence of the culvert and the pavement surface is laid on top of series of culvert.

-Typically these are rectangular-shaped culvert; they can be replaced by box culvert if artificial flooring is not essential.
+Typically these are rectangular-shaped culverts and they can be replaced by box culverts if artificial flooring is not essential.

 These culvert consisting of RCC slab, which carries the bridge floor is known as slab culvert.

 In this culverts, the RCC slab of suitable thickness is supported over supports and piers constructed in suitable masonry.